-Some respondents, such as David and Mark, highlighted the importance of psychological therapy and workshops.
+Some respondents highlighted the importance of psychological therapy and workshops.
 But sometimes, other patients can also be a good source of psychological and social support.
 This was emphasized in our interview with Joseph, a fiercely independent older man who had previously worked as a nurse:

-By speaking with the patients who had the same cancer treatment ... you feel much better, you talk it out (Joseph).
+"By speaking with the patients who had the same cancer treatment ... you feel much better, you talk it out."